opencv/opencv/modules/gpu/doc/image_processing.rst

 See also: :c:func:`cornerMinEigenVal`.

 .. index:: gpu::mulSpectrums

 gpu::mulSpectrums
 ---------------------
-.. cpp:function:: void gpu::mulSpectrums(const GpuMat& a, const GpuMat& b, GpuMat& c, int flags, bool conjB=false)
+.. cpp:function:: void gpu::mulSpectrums(const GpuMat& a, const GpuMat& b,
+   GpuMat& c, int flags, bool conjB=false)

-    Performs per-element multiplication of two Fourier spectrums.
+    Performs a per-element multiplication of two Fourier spectrums.

     :param a: First spectrum.

     :param b: Second spectrum.
-Must have the same size and type as ``a``.
+The size and type is the same as  ``a`` .

     :param c: Destination spectrum.

-    :param flags: Mock paramter is kept for CPU/GPU interfaces similarity.
+    :param flags: Mock parameter used for CPU/GPU interfaces similarity.

-    :param conjB: Optional flag which indicates the second spectrum must be conjugated before the multiplication.
+    :param conjB: Optional flag to specify if the second spectrum needs to be conjugated before the multiplication.

-Only full (i.e. not packed) ``CV_32FC2`` complex spectrums in the interleaved format are supported for now.
+    Only full (not packed) ``CV_32FC2`` complex spectrums in the interleaved format are supported for now.

-See also: :c:func:`mulSpectrums`.
+See Also:
+:c:func:`mulSpectrums` .

 .. index:: gpu::mulAndScaleSpectrums

 gpu::mulAndScaleSpectrums
 -----------------------------
-.. cpp:function:: void gpu::mulAndScaleSpectrums(const GpuMat& a, const GpuMat& b, GpuMat& c, int flags, float scale, bool conjB=false)
+.. cpp:function:: void gpu::mulAndScaleSpectrums(const GpuMat& a, const GpuMat& b,
+   GpuMat& c, int flags, float scale, bool conjB=false)

-    Performs per-element multiplication of two Fourier spectrums and scales the result.
+    Performs a per-element multiplication of two Fourier spectrums and scales the result.

     :param a: First spectrum.

     :param b: Second spectrum.
-Must have the same size and type as ``a``.
+The size and type is the same as  ``a`` .

     :param c: Destination spectrum.

-    :param flags: Mock paramter is kept for CPU/GPU interfaces similarity.
+    :param flags: Mock parameter used for CPU/GPU interfaces similarity.

     :param scale: Scale constant.

-    :param conjB: Optional flag which indicates the second spectrum must be conjugated before the multiplication.
+    :param conjB: Optional flag to specify if the second spectrum needs to be conjugated before the multiplication.

-Only full (i.e. not packed) ``CV_32FC2`` complex spectrums in the interleaved format are supported for now.
+    Only full (not packed) ``CV_32FC2`` complex spectrums in the interleaved format are supported for now.

-See also: :c:func:`mulSpectrums`.
+See Also:
+:c:func:`mulSpectrums` .

 .. index:: gpu::dft